openstack-archive/bareon-allocator/doc/source/architecture.rst

 a complexity of proper solution.

-`Mixed integer programming <https://en.wikipedia.org/wiki/Integer_programming>`_ can be used to get integer result, but the problem is the problem described in terms of Integer programming may be NP-hard.
+`Mixed integer programming <https://en.wikipedia.org/wiki/Integer_programming>`_ can be used to get integer result, but solution for problems described in terms of Integer programming may be NP-hard.
 So it should be considered carefully if it's worth to be used.

 Ordering
 ~~~~~~~~

-It would be really nice to have the volumes allocated on the disks in the order which
+It would be really nice to have volumes allocated on disks in the order which
 was specified by the user.

 Lets consider two spaces example.